 The EPA period should only start once the employer is satisfied that the apprentice is consistently working at or above the level set out in the occupational standard, that is to say they are deemed to have achieved occupational competence.
 In making this decision, the employer may take advice from the apprentice's training provider(s), but the decision must ultimately be made solely by the employer.

 The apprentice must have completed the following gateway requirements prior to starting EPA:

-- English and mathematics Level 1 achieved - · English and mathematics at Level 2 attempted no specific requirements no specific requirements
+- English and mathematics Level 1 achieved - English and mathematics at Level 2 attempted

 For the On-line test: